ws-choi/cv/index.md

 ## Currently

-A Ph.D student @ Department of Computer Science, Korea University
+A Ph.D Candidate @ Department of Computer Science, Korea University

 ### Specialized in